dbpedia/neural-extraction-framework/README.md

 # Causal Relation Classifier

+## Background
+This project is prepared during Google Summer of Code 2021 with other three mentors, Tommaso SORU, Thiago Castro FERREIRA and Zheyuan BAI.
+* This is the [project description](https://summerofcode.withgoogle.com/projects/#5166362588086272) in Google Summer of Code 2021
+* This is the corresponding [blog post](https://zoenantes.github.io/GSoc2021-DBpedia-NeuralExtraction/)

 ## Introduction
 * Purposes
   * find the __cause-effect relations__ among entities in text by using deep learning techniques